Pravardhan-45/Pravardhan-45/README.md

 ## 🧠 What I'm Doing Now

-- 🎓 Final-year **B.Tech CSE student** at G. Pulla Reddy Engineering College
+- 🎓 Going to Final-year **B.Tech CSE student** at G. Pulla Reddy Engineering College
 - 🔹 Working as a **Co-Team Lead (SDE)** at **Bluestock Fintech Internship**
 - 🔹 Learning and building with **React**, **TensorFlow**, full-stack tools